 The strips I cut for the jerky need to be marinated.

-I mixed a little bit of olive oil, soy sauce, honey, red chili pepper flakes, garlic powder, and black pepper.
+I mix 4 tablespoons of olive oil, 4 tablespoons of soy sauce, 3 tablespoons of honey, and 1/2 teaspoon of each red chili pepper flakes, garlic powder, and black pepper.
 You can also add ginger powder if you have it.
 Salt can be added as well but just take into consideration that soy sauce is pretty salty.

-Place the meat in the marinade and mix so they are coated well, cover with plastic wrap and let the meat marinate in the fridge for a few hours but preferably overnight.
+I place the meat in the marinade and mix so it’s coated well, then I cover with plastic wrap and let the meat marinate in the fridge for a few hours but preferably overnight.

-When you are ready to bake it, lay the pieces of meat in one layer on a baking sheet lined with parchment paper and bake on 300F.
+When I am ready to bake this deer jerky in the oven, I lay the pieces of meat in one layer on a baking sheet lined with parchment paper and bake on 300F.

-I start with an hour and then from there, you can keep baking it more depending on how dry you like it.
-I usually leave it for an hour and a half or so.
+I start with an hour and then from there, I keep baking it more depending on how dry I like it and on the thickness of the strips of deer meat.
+I usually end up leaving it for an hour and a half or so.

-It will come out dry and dark (because of the soy sauce) and delicious!
+It comes out dry and dark (because of the soy sauce) and delicious!

-Don’t keep those out at room temperature like you do with jerky you made in a dehydrator, they are not quite as dry.
+You can’t keep those out at room temperature as you do with jerky you made in a dehydrator, they are not quite as dry.
 But you can certainly store them in the fridge if you want for a few days.
 In our house, they don’t last long enough to make it to the fridge.

 It looks like we are going to need more than four deer this year.
 I hope we get at least that but I’ll be happy with any number.
 If we get more than we need there are many people around here that are in need and appreciate this meat so we will just share with others.